Colts grind out 12-9 win over Broncos in injury-filled game

 “There’s going to be a bunch of what-ifs,” Broncos guard Dalton Risner said.
 “You know what, if we score that touchdown, everyone thinks it’s the best call in the world.”

-McLaughlin sent it to overtime with a 31-yarder after Gilmore intercepted Wilson’s pass to Jerry Jeudy in the end zone on third-and-4 from the 13.
+McLaughlin sent it to overtime with a 31-yarder after Gilmore intercepted Wilson’s pass to Tyrie Cleveland in the end zone on third-and-4 from the 13.

 “Just can’t throw that,” lamented Wilson.
 “Got to throw it out of bounds if it’s not there.”